yatheeshraju/testng-docs/docs/testhelpers.md

 The @Listeners annotation can contain any class that extends org.testng.ITestNGListener except IAnnotationTransformer and IAnnotationTransformer2.
 The reason is that these listeners need to be known very early in the process so that TestNG can use them to rewrite your annotations, therefore you need to specify these listeners in your testng.xml file.

+!!! warning
-> Note that the @Listeners annotation will apply to your entire suite file, just as if you had specified it in a testng.xml file.
+    The @Listeners annotation will apply to your entire suite file, just as if you had specified it in a testng.xml file.
 If you want to restrict its scope (for example, only running on the current class), the code in your listener could first check the test method that's about to run and decide what to do then.
 Here's how it can be done.

 First define a new custom annotation that can be used to specify this restriction:
 ```java